-If you’re planning to be in Japan during the Rugby World Cup, you might be surprised to learn that not every pub will be showing the games.
-If you’re new to Tokyo, you might be even more surprised to see that many bars here would struggle to fit 10 Japanese contortionists—much less a group of burly rugby fans (sorry for the stereotype, all you dainty rugby folks).
+If you’re planning to be in Japan during a big international sporting event — a world cup, for example — you might be surprised to learn that not every pub will be showing the games.
+If you’re new to Tokyo, you also might be surprised to learn that many bars would struggle to fit 10 Japanese contortionists, let alone a group of rambunctious sports fans, inside their walls.

 But fear not!
 If you know where to look, there are plenty of Tokyo sports bars for casual viewers and hardcore fans alike to get their fix.

 There aren’t that many big chain sports bars here in Tokyo, but one in particular stands out as a safe, accessible choice.
 If you’re staying in reasonably central Tokyo, there’s a very good chance you’ll find a HUB nearby.

 How to explain HUB if you’ve never had the pleasure of visiting?
 Imagine a Japanese person went to a British pub in the mid-90s.
 Now imagine the décor in that pub hadn’t been updated since the late 60s.
 Then they recreated that pub in central Tokyo.
 That about covers it.
 Indeed, if not for the sea of Japanese faces, there are times you could almost — almost — convince yourself you were in some old Soho haunt.

 We’re not going to tell you HUB is a great pub, but it does have a few saving graces, especially for sports fans.
 Most important are big screens and projectors up the wazoo, as well as drinks of all kinds at some of Tokyo’s most competitive prices.
 They’re also usually packed with other sports fans, so it’s an obvious choice if you’re looking to make friends and get acquainted with the locals.

 If you fancy a little pre-match paperwork, HUB’s reward program is good enough that with a few friends, you could conceivably profit from it in a single session.